Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 Why do I need a TMJR?

 There are many indications for a TMJR, the exact reason will have been diagnosed by your specialist Oral and Maxillofacial surgeon.
-A common reason would be wear and tear of the joint causing degeneration.
+A common reason would be wear and tear of the joint causing degeneration and failing to respond to conservative treatment.

-However other causes could include ankylosis (fused jaw joint), failed previous joint replacement, post-traumatic jaw joint injury, reconstruction after tumour surgery, developmental abnormalities, functional deformity and severe inflammatory (e.g. rheumatoid) conditions that have failed to respond to conservative treatment.
+Other causes include ankylosis (fused jaw joint), failed previous joint replacement, post-traumatic jaw joint injury, reconstruction after tumour surgery, genetic abnormalities affecting the TMJ, and severe inflammatory (e.g. rheumatoid) conditions.

 What happens during the surgery?

 TMJR is done while you are fully asleep using General Anaesthetic.
 The surgery is likely to take several hours.
 Where possible, all cuts to the skin will be in a skin crease to make them less visible.
 You will have an incision in front of your ear, which can extend into the hairline, to expose the top part of the joint.
-Some surgeons may shave a small amount of your hair in order to gain access to this area.
+Some surgeons may shave a small amount of your hair to gain access to this area.

 What happens after the surgery?